Skip to content

 “The most important factor to consider is limiting the added sugar in these beverages,” Davis says.
 “Excessive sugar intake leads to increased blood sugar and insulin levels, which drive inflammation and even contribute to chronic conditions such as heart disease, diabetes, and chronic inflammation.
 So keeping the sugar low in these drinks is key.”

-Filemon agrees, noting that beverages that have whole ingredients in them and little-to-no added sugar are fine.
+Filemon agrees, noting that beverages that have whole ingredients in them and little to no added sugar are fine.
 “Those who are managing conditions where high sugar content can be problematic should of course pay attention to both natural and added sugars,” she notes.

 As for frequency, Davis believes that one of these drinks per day on an empty stomach for optimal absorption is a good rule of thumb to combat inflammation.
 However, she notes that overall diet is important, too — you can’t rely on anti-inflammatory drinks to do everything for you.